 The JULES model does not have a representation of irrigation.
-So to investigate the impact of the soil moisture stress on the vegetation, the model was re-run for each site, but with the unfrozen soil moisture (i.e., the liquid water phase that is available for transpiration) in every layer set to the critical point (or saturation minus frozen soil moisture if this was smaller) at each time-step, i.e., no soil moisture stress for the vegetation.
-This can be thought of as 'optimal irrigation', equivalent to the minimum irrigation required to ensure that transpiration from the vegetation has no soil moisture limitation.
+So to investigate the impact of the soil moisture stress on the vegetation, the model was rerun for each site, but with the unfrozen soil moisture (i.e., the liquid water phase that is available for transpiration) in every layer set to the critical point (or saturation minus frozen soil moisture if this was smaller) at each time step, that is, no soil moisture stress for the vegetation.
+This can be thought of as "optimal irrigation," equivalent to the minimum irrigation required to ensure that transpiration from the vegetation has no soil moisture limitation.
 The results of these simulations are shown in Fig. 3, along with the original default JULES simulations.
-Maintaining the soil moisture at the critical point in each layer reduces β to below that of the observations for most of the sites.
-Hence the model can represent observed β values, but only if there is no soil moisture stress for the vegetation.
+Maintaining the soil moisture at the critical point in each layer reduces $\beta$ to below that of the observations for most of the sites.
+Hence, the model can represent observed $\beta$ values, but only if there is no soil moisture stress for the vegetation.